MayankLalwani1404/Machine-Learning-with-Python/README.md

 # Project 5: SMS Spam Classification with LSTM

 A deep learning model that classifies SMS messages as legitimate ("ham") or spam using TensorFlow/Keras.
-Built for the FreeCodecamp Machine Learning certification challenge.
+Built for the FreeCodeCamp Machine Learning certification challenge.

 ## 🚀 Features
 - **LSTM Neural Network** with 1.3M parameters for sequential text processing